 22. Sherman-Palladino had four words planned for the final words of the show.

-But she still hasn’t revealed those words.
-She has said, “I feel like now I’ll let people down because it’s been so built up.
+After the initial Gilmore Girls run ended, Sherman-Palladino kept those four final words a secret.
+“I feel like now I’ll let people down because it’s been so built up.
 ‘Really?
-That’s what we waited all these twelve years for?
-Well, thanks so much.’”
+That’s what we waited all these 12 years for?
+Well, thanks so much,’” she said in 2012.
+But thanks to 2016’s Gilmore Girls: A Year in the Life, we now know what they are.